-If an error occurs the function will return one of the above error codes to indicate the general nature of the problem.
-Functions that normally return a positive value to indicate success will return these error codes as negative numbers.
+If an error occurs the function will return one of the above nonzero error codes to indicate the general nature of the problem.
+This may be a positive or negative value depending on the function.
+Functions that normally return a positive value to indicate success will return an error code as a negative number.
+Functions that return zero to indicate success will return a nonzero error code, either positive or negative, depending on obscure historical reasons (to maintain backwards compatibility, sorry).

 More than one error may occur during a call to a function.